bsenftner/miniCMS/README.md

   - A Project overview page for description, members, and project files
   - Project Files are isolated, requiring Project membership and Project published status to access Project Files
   - Project editor uses an embedded rich text editor (TinyMCE)
-    - Due to the new Project File security model, Project Video Files are not currently embedding for playback correctly
   - Intended to serve as the secure collection point for project information between members potentially in different locations
   - Deleting a Project only deletes empty projects with no Memos or uploaded files
     - Attempts to delete a Project with uploaded files that are checked out for modification error
       - The checked out files must be checked in, or an Admin must cancel their checkout
     - Attempts to delete a Project with content is an archiving operation:
-      - The Project cannot have , or an error is issued
       - The Project itself and its Memos are marked as archived
       - Any files in the Project's upload directory are zip compressed
-      - Project members are removed, but Admins continue to see the Project as archived
+      - Project members are removed
+      - Admins continue to see the Project, but as archived
 - 'Memo' content type
   - Memos are containers for each project's text, image, video, PDF and related info and files
   - Any project information needed by different members should be in a project memo